At a Glance

 - Company: Join a dedicated team in Birmingham focused on empowering young people in care.

-- Benefits: Gain valuable experience, flexible working hours, and the chance to make a real difference.
+- Benefits: Gain valuable experience, flexible working hours, and opportunities for personal growth.

 - Qualifications: No specific qualifications required; passion for helping others is key.